Applied Theatre Minor Description, Policies, and Procedures

 STEP TWO: Participate in a Conference/Convergence at NYU

 NYU regularly hosts conferences and convergences that create opportunities for students to attend lectures and participate in critical discussions and activities that are thinking about the application of the arts in non-arts contexts.
 For example, The Arts & Health Lab @ NYU has hosted various conferences that look at the intersections between the arts and health services.
-The Future of Rights and Governance Conference through NYU Law includes workshops that invite creative thinking and practice to addressing democratic and human rights challenges.
+The Future of Rights and Governance Conference through NYU Law includes workshops that invite creative thinking and practice to address democratic and human rights challenges.
 You must participate in one of these events or of this nature.
 A list of these events will be provided at the beginning of each semester.

 STEP THREE: Complete at least three four-credit courses